cBackup/main/docs/administrators-guide/system-configuration.md

     This setting defines how long log entries will be stored in database.
 Logs are main database disk space consumers, so limiting this value will have major impact on how much disk space database will utilize.
 By default it's `7` days.
 For 1200 nodes with daily discovery and backup processes 7 days of logs consume ~13 Mb on INFO logging level.<br><br>

 4. **System log level**<br>
     This setting defines how much detalization do you need.
-Logging levels are identical to default *nix system logging levels.
+Logging levels are identical to default *nix system logging levels.<br><br>

+5. **Default prepend location**<br>
+    This is a string, that by default will be prepended to all locations in nodes.
+Can be useful for geolocation.

-## Git settings
+### Git settings

 1. **Use Git**<br>
     Git functionality is one of main cBackup features and shoud not be ignored if you want to run the tool at its' full potential.
 Git repository initialization will be run in the directory marked as backup root (see `Path to storage folder` from [Background process settings](#background-process-settings))<br><br>